-GBHWC's Prevention and Training staff has taken the lead and continues to set substance abuse and suicide prevention and early intervention as a priority for which services throughout Guam's community is provided.
 Over the past 21 years, and more recently through GBHWC's receipt of SAMHSA's Partnership for Success (PFS) Grant and the Garrett Lee Smith Memorial Grant funds, educational and training programs utilizing evidence-based curricula in prevention and early intervention have been implemented with youth and family serving agencies in the public and private sector, as well as with community-based organizations, parent and youth groups.

-The Branch staffs are Certified Prevention Specialists, and certified as trainers, consulting trainers and/or master-level trainers in evidence-based prevention programs: Substance Abuse Prevention Skills Training, Applied Suicide Intervention Skills Training (ASIST), safeTALK for suicide prevention, Connect Suicide Postvention, Suicide Prevention Toolkit for Primary Care providers, Gathering of Native Americans (GONA), and Brief Tobacco Cessation Interventions.
-Over the years, Prevention & Training Branch staff expanded its pool of prevention trainers to certify trainers in other GBHWC divisions and their sub-grantees/service providers/consumers, the Department of Public Health and Social Services, the Guam Memorial Hospital, the Department of Education, the Guam Police Department, the University of Guam, the Guam Community College, the Guam National Guard, the Department of Youth Affairs, PEACE PFS Sub-recipients and the community at large.
-Multi-agency workforce development resources build capacity for prevention, early intervention and referrals for treatment services, as well as capacity for data management/analysis and evaluation efforts.
-Currently, these T/TA providers serve as technical resources for Guam and other US-affiliated Pacific Islands.
+Branch staff consists of Certified Prevention Specialists, and certified trainers, consulting trainers and/or master-level trainers in evidence-based prevention programs: Substance Abuse Prevention Skills Training (SAPST), Ethics in Prevention, Applied Suicide Intervention Skills Training (ASIST), safeTALK for suicide prevention, Connect Suicide Postvention, Suicide Prevention Toolkit for Primary Care providers, Gathering of Native Americans (GONA), and Brief Tobacco Cessation Interventions (BTI).
+Over the years, Prevention & Training Branch staff expanded its pool of certified trainers in other GBHWC divisions and their sub-grantees/service providers and other community-based organizations, the Guam Memorial Hospital (GMH), the Guam Department of Education (GDOE), , the University of Guam (UOG), the Guam Community College (GCC), and the Guam National Guard (GUNG).

-The GBHWC's Prevention and Training Branch applied for and received a SAMHSA's Partnerships for Success (PFS) grant for PEACE issued on September 13, 2013.
-This funding will be used to support the implementation of Guam's State Prevention Enhancement (SPE) Comprehensive Strategic Plan (FY2014-2018) in partnership with PEACE sub-recipients, the Non-Communicable Disease Consortium, the Governor's PEACE Advisory Council, and Guam's State Epidemiological Outcomes Workgroup (SEOW).
-The Guam's State Prevention Enhancement (SPE) Comprehensive Strategic Plan for PEACE addresses SAMHSA's Strategic Initiatives in the prevention of substance abuse and mental illness - with a goal to create prevention prepared communities where individuals, families, schools, workplaces and communities take action to promote emotional health and prevent and reduce mental illness, substance abuse including tobacco and alcohol, and suicide across the lifespan.
+The Prevention and Training Branch applied for and received a SAMHSA's Partnerships for Success (PFS) grant for PEACE issued on September 13, 2013 and again in September 2018.
+The funds are used to support the implementation of Guam's State Prevention Enhancement (SPE) Comprehensive Strategic Plan (FY2014-2018) in partnership with sub-recipients, the Non-Communicable Disease Consortium, the Governor's PEACE Advisory Council, and Guam's State Epidemiological Outcomes Workgroup (SEOW).
+The Guam's State Prevention Enhancement (SPE) Comprehensive Strategic Plan addresses SAMHSA's Strategic Initiatives in the prevention of substance abuse and mental illness - with a goal to create prevention prepared communities where individuals, families, schools, workplaces and communities take action to promote emotional health and prevent and reduce mental illness, substance abuse including tobacco and alcohol, and suicide across the lifespan.

 The Branch carries out sub-state area prevention planning to determine which populations have the highest incidence and prevalence of substance abuse and related consequences, or who are at greater risk of suicide.
-These entities for which planning and decision-making processes occur involve representatives on the Governor's appointed PEACE Advisory Council for prevention and early-intervention, and the Community Substance Abuse Planning Development (CSAPD) Group for treatment services.
+Planning and decision-making processes involve representatives on the Governor's appointed PEACE Advisory Council for prevention and early-intervention and the SEOW.

-Guam's strategic planning efforts will be data-driven and will reflect an integration of SAMHSA's Strategic Initiatives in the prevention, early intervention and treatment of substance abuse and mental illness - with a goal to create prevention prepared communities where individuals, families, schools, workplaces and communities take action to promote emotional health and prevent and reduce mental illnesses, substance abuse including tobacco, and suicide across the lifespan.
+Guam's strategic planning efforts will be data-driven and will reflect an integration of SAMHSA's Strategic Initiatives in the prevention and early intervention of substance abuse.
+Suicide prevention and mental health promotion - with a goal to create prevention prepared communities where individuals, families, schools, workplaces and communities take action to promote emotional health and prevent and reduce mental illnesses, substance abuse including tobacco, and suicide across the lifespan.
 Efforts will be made to build Guam's capacity and workforce that results in strengthening data collection, analysis and reporting systems.
-Decision-making processes will reflect informed policy development and funding strategies.
+Decisionmaking processes will reflect informed policy development and funding strategies.
 These efforts include facilitating access to relevant data by service providers and other consumer advocates; thus improving the quality and outcomes of behavioral health care across primary care, specialty care and social service sectors.